 Federal and state drug possession laws make it a crime to willfully possess illegal controlled substances such as marijuana, methamphetamine, cocaine, LSD, "club drugs," and heroin.
 These laws also criminalize the possession of "precursor" chemicals used in drug cultivation and manufacturing, as well as certain accessories related to drug use.
-Drug possession laws vary according to drug type, amount, and geographic area of the offense.
-Possession of small quantities may be deemed "simple" possession, while possession of large amounts may result in a charge of presumed "possession with intent to distribute."
+However, what constitutes drug possession can vary according to the type of drug, the amount, and the geographic area where the offense took place.

 Requirements to Prove Possession of Drugs

 Possession of certain illicit drugs can violate both federal and state laws.
 While drug possession laws vary widely from state to state, the elements of the offense are generally the same, as prosecutors must be able to prove, beyond a reasonable doubt, that the defendant:

 Possession also includes what is referred to as "constructive possession."
 This means that a defendant had access to an illegal drug even if it was not specifically on his or her person at the time of arrest.
 Under constructive possession, for example, charges may be filed against one or more individuals who have keys to a van filled with narcotics, assuming all other elements of the crime are met and no other defenses apply.